toslali-ibm/llm-d-benchmark/README.md

 ./setup/standup.sh -s 5,7
 ```

-Once llm-d is fully deployed, an experiment can be run
+Once llm-d is fully deployed, an experiment can be run.
+This script takes in different options where you can specify the harness, workload, etc. if they are not specified as a part of your scenario.

 ```
 ./run.sh
+./run.sh --harness inference-perf --workload chatbot_synthetic.yaml
 ```

 > [!IMPORTANT]